Far Cry: Far Cry 5 (2018)

 Far Cry 5 was developed by Ubisoft Montreal and Ubisoft Toronto.
-Announced in early 2017, it was released worldwide on March 27, 2018 for Microsoft Windows, PlayStation 4, and Xbox One.
+Announced in early 2017, it was released worldwide on March 27, 2018, for Microsoft Windows, PlayStation 4, and Xbox One.
 The game is set in modern-day Montana in the fictional Hope County, which is controlled by a doomsday cult called the Project at Eden's Gate, led by "The Father" Joseph Seed and his siblings.
 Players assume the role of a customizable sheriff's deputy who becomes entangled in a violent conflict between the cult and the resisting residents of Hope County who have seen their friends and family taken or killed by the cult.
 The game was heavily inspired by several socio-political events in modern history, such as the Cold War and the September 11 attacks.
 The development team sought to capture the despondent social climate after the events and re-purpose it for the game.

 Far Cry 5 received generally positive reviews for its world design, visuals, gameplay, and soundtrack, although the narrative and some of the characters received criticism.
 It also became the subject of controversy after being announced alongside a period of heightened political conflicts.
 The game was a commercial success and became the fastest-selling title in the franchise, grossing over $310 million in its first week of sales.

 Far Cry 6 (2021)

-Far Cry 6 was developed by Ubisoft Toronto and published by Ubisoft for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Stadia, and Amazon Luna on October 7, 2021.
+Far Cry 6 was developed by Ubisoft Toronto and published by Ubisoft for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Stadia on October 7, 2021.
 The game is set on the fictional island of Yara (loosely based on modern-day Cuba), ruled by fascist dictator Antón Castillo (portrayed by Giancarlo Esposito) who seeks to bring his son, Diego (Anthony Gonzalez), to be his heir amidst a revolutionary uprising by freedom fighters.
 Players assume the role of guerilla fighter Dani Rojas, attempting to topple Castillo and his regime.
 The game was inspired by several revolutions of recent history, primarily the Cuban Revolution of 1953–1959, and features the return of several elements from earlier Far Cry titles, such as a tropical setting and a fully voiced protagonist.

 Far Cry 6 received generally mixed reviews.
 Although the setting, visuals, Esposito's performance, and the minor improvements to the series' gameplay formula were praised, the lack of innovation and the aging design were criticized.

 Spin-offs

-Far Cry Instincts (2005)

-Far Cry Instincts is a port of the original Far Cry for the Xbox, developed and published by Ubisoft on September 27, 2005.
-Although it is a port, the game is less open-ended, due to the console's technical limitations, and features several new elements, including an altered storyline, new weapons, an extra multiplayer mode through the Xbox Live service, a map creator, and 'feral abilities', and is therefore considered a separate release.
-Ports for the PlayStation 2 and Nintendo GameCube were also planned, but were ultimately cancelled.